 Once mentees complete the mentoring cycle, they will be considered alumni of the program and eligible to attend future Mentoring Recognition events.
-Mentors and coaches will also be welcome to attend
+Mentors will also be welcome to attend, and can be added to a pool of mentors to advise or serve as mentors in future cycles.

-Facility Manager Magazine Profile
+Venue Professional Magazine Profile

-The Mentor Connector Committee Chair may select a pair of Mentor Connector Program participants for a partnership profile in the Facility Manager Magazine.
+The Mentor Connector Committee Chair may select a pair of Mentor Connector Program participants for a partnership profile in the Venue Professional Magazine.
 Participation is encouraged to feature the strong relationships built through the Mentor Connector Program.